oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The JWT body MAY have the following claims:

 #### Requester Context {#requester-context}
-The Txn-Token MAY contain an `req_ctx` claim, whose value is a JSON object the describes the requester context of the transaction.
+The Txn-Token SHOULD contain an `req_ctx` claim, whose value is a JSON object the describes the requester context of the transaction.
 This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token.

 The JSON value of the `req_ctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning: